SUDDEN DESU

 "This is the [blank] [blank], the Grandleon!"

 There are a couple of methods to decipher the broken text.
 The first is simply guessing.
-Using context clues, common Japanese phrases and commonly used phrases in the game specifically, we can make educated guesses at some of the kanji.
-Needless to say, this is unreliable, frustrating and ultimately not very effective, as the text is almost always just too vague to make a sound guess.
+Using context clues, common Japanese language phrases and commonly used phrases in the game specifically, we can make educated guesses at some of the kanji.
+Needless to say, this is unreliable and frustrating, as the text is almost always just too vague to make a sound guess.

 The other method involves comparing the text to its later, correct version.
 So long as the text remained nearly the same, we can compare it and substitute the correct kanji into the broken text.
 The downside of this method is that the text must remain mostly the same in later versions; text that changed significantly does not have a later comparison and thus can’t be directly deciphered.
 Broken kanji in the drastically different blocks may be used in other, verifiable blocks, though.